Narrator: Laurence Lerner

 Doney: That’s great.
 I wonder, so we’re in Madison.
 But before we talk more about Madison, I wonder if we could just talk a little bit more about your time at NYU and how it was you decided to continue your studies after the undergrad in history.
 And whether there were particular instructors or faculty on that campus that encouraged you.
 Go ahead.
 No, I was just going to say, well related how, why UW-Madison after you made that decision?

 The American historian on campus that I admired was a UW graduate, Bayrd Still (1906-1992).
 He was chairman of the department, the all-university department, and my college department.
 He was an urban historian and wrote Mirror for Gotham (1956).
-I liked the way he taught.
-He taught the American history survey.
-When I was graduating and couldn’t figure out what I was going to do I called him and suggested graduate school.
+I liked the way he taught the American history survey.
+When I was graduating and couldn’t determine what I was going to do after college, I called him and suggested graduate school.
 At that point, Wisconsin was considered one of the top five departments in history.
 It was Wisconsin, Harvard, Columbia,

-The ironic thing was that everybody from my NYU graduating class who went to graduate school, two of them went to Harvard and three of them went to Columbia, all ended up on the Madison campus the year following my arrival because getting a master’s degree at both Harvard and Columbia was such a horrendous experience, they just wanted to leave.
+The irony was that everybody from my NYU graduating class who went to graduate school in history, two of them went to Harvard and three of them went to Columbia.
+All ended up on the Madison campus the year following my arrival as getting a master’s degree at both Harvard and Columbia was such a horrendous experience, grad students could not wait to leave and go elsewhere for their doctorates.

 Doney: (laughs) Okay.

-Lerner: One of my undergrad classmates, Nick Papayanis (1940-2004), got his master’s degree at Harvard and then came to Madison [PhD in 1969 under Harvey Goldberg].
-Several other students whom I met at Wisconsin left Harvard for the same reason.
-At Harvard and Columbia grad students did not have any or very little contact with faculty.
+Lerner: One of my undergrad classmates, Nick Papayanis (1940-2004), received his master’s degree at Harvard and then came to Madison [PhD in 1969 under Harvey Goldberg].
+Several other students whom I met at Wisconsin left Harvard as well.
+At Harvard and Columbia grad students did not have any or at best very little access to faculty.
 It was all very, very difficult.
-And they felt it was just not a place to be.
-So I sort of felt vindicated.
+Grad students felt it was just not a place to be.
+I felt vindicated.

 Doney: That’s really interesting.
 And then, so when you applied to come to Madison, did you have to a field or a major professor at that point?